Mahé Attractions & Experiences

 The archipelago’s biggest island, is one of mountains and beaches.
 Over 60 beaches dust the island edges and a forest covered collection of mountains peak from the island heart.
 Beyond the beaches and between the forests and mountains, Mahé is a place to discover perfect snorkeling spots, secret sunbathing hideaways and small villages saturated with fascinating Creole culture.
 And, while Mahé may be the archipelago’s largest island, at just 28km long and 8km wide its size is far from intimidating and ripe for day-trip discovering.

-To truly appreciate the amount of green covering Mahé its best experienced from above.
+Mountains & Jungles - to truly appreciate the amount of green covering Mahé its best experienced from above.
 Departing from MAIA’s private helipad, a helicopter flight over this emeraldine island will give you an appreciation for the Morne Seychellois National Park, which covers a fifth of the island.
 The park is a mix of mountain and jungle, climbing from mangroves on the coast up to the lofty peak of Morne Seychellois.
-The 950m peak might not be impressive by Alpine OR Himalayan standards, but the endemic vegetation and spectacular views of an ocean of islands makes it truly outstanding.
+The 950m peak might not be impressive by Alpine or Himalayan standards, but the endemic vegetation and spectacular views of an ocean of islands makes it truly outstanding.
 Hike the Morne Blanc hiking trail for (cloud cover dependent) spectacular views.
 Return to MAIA for a more than well-deserved cocktail and massage.

 - Take a helicopter flight above the island for the best view